The-Politico/politico-elections/docs/source/frontend.rst

 Static files
 ------------

-Static files are shared across page types.
+JS, CSS and images are shared across page types.
 We bake them out to static paths we can reference absolutely in our baked pages suffixed with a random hash.

 ::